openqasm/openqasm/source/language/openpulse.rst

 to the scheduler at the circuit level.

 It is critical that the update time of carrier properties be well-defined such that the appropriate absolute phase may be accumulated.
-The update of the carrier properties are defined to occurs at the maximum time across all channels defined within the namespace at the update site.
+Updates of carrier properties are defined to occur at the maximum time across all channels used up to that point.

 .. code-block:: c